gddk/solarshed/7_temperature/README.md

 echo "* * * * * pi /home/pi/code/rpi/7_temperature/7_temperature_pure_bash.sh > /tmp/7_temperature.last.log" | sudo tee /etc/cron.d/7_temperature
 ```

-However, it would be nice to be able to import a class in python that can easily fetch the temperature, so lets make one!
+NOTE: all cron entries are in [../cron.d/rpi](../cron.d/rpi)

 ## import temperature

+It would be nice to be able to import a class in python that can easily fetch the temperature, so lets make one!

+See [temperature.py](temperature.py).
+Here is how to use it:

 ```
 from temperature import Temperature